zaneef/zaneef.github.io/_posts/2022-08-03-pico-ctf-2022-buffer-overflow-0.md

 Input: Buffer Overflow HERE
 ```

 With an input of 20 bytes the program prints out the content of our `flag.txt` file.
-This means that the program tried to write outside its boundaries and generated a SIGSEV signal.
+This means that the program tried to write outside its boundaries and generated a segmentation fault signal.
 We can confirm our assumption with this command

 ```bash
 $ sudo dmesg